 All of us have been programmed to respond to the challenging situations in our lives by our experiences as we were growing up.
 You will continue to respond with your automatic programmed responses unless you consciously decide to reprogram yourself.
 Consciously creating thoughts and images about who you want to be is a form of reprogramming.
 Since you have practiced your old programming your whole life, it takes an ongoing conscious effort to create new responses.
 This is why Marden, in the above quote, states that you must "Hold the ideal of yourself as you long to be, always everywhere."

 We each have the free will and the power to become who we long to be, but it will not happen without conscious and continuous effort.
 This kind of change does not just happen, nor does it happen quickly.
 If you decided to learn to play a musical instrument, you would know that you would need to practice, practice, practice in order to become proficient at it.
-Becoming who you want to be takes just as much, if not more, practice!
-Why not begin today creating the images of who you want to be and start practicing them?
+Becoming who you want to be takes just as much, if not more, practice.
+Begin today creating an image of the loving, kind, creative, productive, and personally powerful person that I hope you want to be, and start practicing!